 Vitamin C Superfruit: Acerola Cherry and Fruit-Source Vitamin C Supplements

-A few years ago, I started supplementing with a fruit-source Vitamin C supplement which gets its Vitamin C from organic acerola cherries because it sounded like a well-formulated product.
-I’ve since learned more about why acerola is an amazing source of Vitamin C.
+A few years ago, I started supplementing with a fruit-source Vitamin C supplement which gets its Vitamin C from organic acerola cherries because it is a well-formulated product.
+I’ve since learned more about why acerola is an amazing source of Vitamin C. Talk to your doctor or nutritionist about whether supplementing is right for you.

 Whether you take synthetic Vitamin C or fruit-based extracts of Vitamin C, the body absorbs them equally—but where fruit source Vitamin C shines is due to its other bioflavonoids and phytonutrients.